SpartanJ/ecode/README.md

 migrated to this repository.
 The ecode repository should be used for issues and documentation.
 PRs for ecode will be accepted at the eepp repository.

+### Build from Source

+There are scripts for each supported platform ready to build the application.
+For *Linux* and *macOS* it is trivial to build the project, you'll just need to have GCC/Clang installed and also the development library from libSDL2.
+Windows build script is currently a cross-compiling script and it uses mingw64.
+But it also can be easily built with Visual Studio and [libSDL2 development libraries](https://www.libsdl.org/release/SDL2-devel-2.0.22-VC.zip) installed.
+For more information on how to build manually a project please follow the [eepp build instructions](https://github.com/SpartanJ/eepp/#how-to-build-it).
+The project name is always *ecode* (so if you are building with make, you'll need to run `make ecode`).

+* *Linux* build script can be found [here](https://github.com/SpartanJ/eepp/tree/develop/projects/linux/ecode).
+Running `build.app.sh` will try to build the `AppImage` package.
+* *macOS* build script can be found [here](https://github.com/SpartanJ/eepp/tree/develop/projects/macos/ecode).
+Running `build.app.sh` will create `ecode.app`.
+* *Windows* cross-compiling build script can be found [here](https://github.com/SpartanJ/eepp/tree/develop/projects/mingw32/ecode).
+Running `build.app.sh` will create a `zip` file with the zipped application package.

 ## Plugins

 ### Linter